 - Check your Sections for entry deadline dates as they vary in some Sections.

-- All entries for the exhibition halls, excluding School Fair, must be received by the Fair Office by October 4th, 2019.
+- All entry forms for the exhibition halls, excluding School Fair, must be received by the Fair Office by October 4th, 2019.

 - Late entries, or entries that are changed or added to the original entry list will be charged $1 each.

 - No exhibitor will be allowed to enter for competition more than one entry in any one class except where otherwise mentioned.

 - On Thursday, October 10th, 2019, all hall entries, except Wine, Photography & Giant Pumpkins, may be placed between 1 p.m. and 9 p.m.